 Print and Electronic Books

-The library has approximately 45,000 print books and nearly 300,000 electronic books, with strong coverage in engineering, mathematics, physics and chemistry, nursing, and business management.
-A majority of the print books are located on the 1st floor of the library.
+The library has approximately 45,000 print books and nearly 400,000 electronic books, with strong coverage in engineering, mathematics, physics and chemistry, nursing, and business.
 Check the Library Catalog for more information.
 Electronic books can be accessed from the e-book Databases page.

 Print and Electronic Journals and Newspapers